 Always Walk On-leash

-Female dogs in heat should always walk on a leash.
+Female dogs in heat should always walk on a dog leash.
 Regardless of how well-trained your dog can be, there is no way you can go against the natural instinct to procreate.
 The need to “mate” is strong in dogs.
 You may choose not to walk them but they also can benefit from the exercise.
 As such, it is always best to put your pet on a leash before taking it out for its usual walk.
+Find out more about retractable dog leashes here.

 Let Your Dog Wear Diapers or Doggie Pants